[A real client engagement during my final year]

 Most map apps add cafés, museums, and attractions on top of the road system.
 For someone riding through the city at 9pm, that's clutter.

 The Judu map strips it.
 Roads, routes, riding-relevant points.
 Night mode dims the surface detail further so the rider's eye stays on the road.
-Strava and AllTrails were the references; neither solved for actually getting somewhere.

 A custom icon system